-A DFDL Parser is an application or code library that can take as input:
+A DFDL Parser is an application or code library that takes as input:

-A DFDL schema
+A DFDL annotated schema

 A data stream.

-It is able to use the DFDL description to interpret the data stream and realize the DFDL Information Model.
+It is able to use the DFDL schema description to interpret the data stream and realize the DFDL Information Model.
 This information set could then be written out (for example it could be realized as an XML text string) or it could be accessed by an application through an API (for example, a DOM-like tree could be created in memory for access by applications).

 Symmetrically, there is a notion of a DFDL Unparser.
 The unparser works from an instance of the DFDL Information Model, a DFDL annotated schema and writes out to a target data stream in the appropriate representation formats.

 Often both parser and unparser would be implemented in the same body of software and so we do not always distinguish them.
-Collectively they are called the DFDL Processor.
+Collectively they are called a DFDL Processor.
 The parser and unparser may, of course, be different bodies of software.
-Conforming DFDL processors may optionally implement an unparser.
+Conforming DFDL processors may implement only a parser, because the unparser is an optional feature of DFDL.

 Parser Overview

-The DFDL logical parser is a recursive-descent parser [RDP] having guided, but potentially unbounded look ahead that is used to resolve points of uncertainty.
-(See 9.1.1 Resolving Points of Uncertainty.).
+The DFDL logical parser is a recursive-descent parser [RDP] having guided, but potentially unbounded look ahead that is used to resolve points of uncertainty.(See Section 9.3.3 Points of Uncertainty.)
 A DFDL parser reads a specification (the DFDL schema) and it recursively walks down and up the schema as it processes the data.
 This is done in a manner consistent with the scoping of properties and variables described in Section 8 Property Scoping Rules.

 The unbounded look ahead means that there are situations where the parser must speculatively attempt to parse data where the occurrence of a processing error causes the parser to suppress the error, back out and make another attempt.